learning-the-computers/dot-connect/README.md

 ## 🚀 Features

 - **Unified Interface**: Say goodbye to juggling multiple APIs.
-With `dot_connect`, you get a standardized interface, making connecting with various databases and cloud providers easier.
+Enjoy a standardized interface, making connecting with various databases and cloud providers easier.

 - **Easy Configuration**: Fetch connection configurations with ease. `dot_connect` supports various sources like JSON files, environment variables, and more, ensuring flexibility and adaptability for your projects.